Coronavirus (COVID19) support

 Travel to Turkey

-5) These requirements are not mandatory for international transfer passengers.
+2) The requirements listed above shall not apply for international transfer passengers.

-7) As of March 15, 2021, passengers who enter Turkey on international flights (excluding transfer passengers and passengers under the age of 6) must complete the Turkey Entry Form, within 72 hours prior to their flight.
+4) As of March 15, 2021, travellers who enter Turkey on international flights (excluding transfer passengers and passengers under the age of 6) must complete the Turkey Entry Form, within 72 hours prior to their flight.
 A paper printout or mobile screenshot of the completed form will be checked at the stations before the flight.

 Travel restrictions and advisories in Europe